Okay you guys have been asking me for a post that outlines the simplified no-BS how to get started guide, and this is it!

 Tip: When you register for Shopstyle Collective, use your Pinterest profile link as your “website”.

-Second, Pin all content consistently
+Second, Pin popular content consistently

 Consistency is important because it’s a huge factor in Pinterest’s Smart Feed algorithm!